 Absolutely!
 Part- or full-time work and volunteering should be included, as well as working on a family farm or caring for siblings.
 We want to hear the details about your jobs, including when (the months and years) you worked.

 Yes!
-Please include any regional, state or national awards or commendations you have received, along with the date of your award in the Academic Honors section of the Common Application.
+Please include any regional, state or national awards or commendations you have received, along with the date of your award.
+This can be listed in the Honors section or in the Additional Information section of your application.
 Published or acclaimed works are also important to mention.

-Yes, but please keep in mind that while we appreciate your enthusiasm, we don’t have time to read an additional five to seven pages for each applicant.
+Yes, but please keep in mind that your most important and meaningful activities should still be listed in the Extracurricular section of the application.
 Please try and keep any content you place in the Additional Information field to one to two pages.
-If it is a résumé, please limit it to 1,000 words.
-Keep in mind that we’ll see a transcript from your high school with your classes and grades, so you do not have to include this.
+Note that we’ll also see a transcript from your high school with your classes and grades, so you do not have to include this.

-If you’d like to submit an additional recommendation, it should add dimension to your application.
+If you submit an additional recommendation, it should add dimension to your application, rather than repeat or reinforce information that has already been presented in other parts of your application.
 And since it’s supplemental, it doesn’t have to be academic.
 So ask your boss or Scout Master; consider your band director or coach—any adult mentor in your life.
 Remember, an extra letter of recommendation is just that: icing on the cake!
 We do not require it and you won’t be at a disadvantage if you don’t submit an additional recommendation.

 We encourage you to consider asking a non-math/science teacher for the second letter of recommendation.
-If both of your letters come from math and science teachers, we might get a rather one-dimensional view of you.
 Think about asking your English or history teacher, even if you didn’t make your best grades in those classes, since those teachers can provide us with a different perspective.
-But if you’d like both of your letters to come from math and science teachers, that is perfectly fine—don’t worry about it.
+But if you’d like both of your letters to come from math and science teachers, that is perfectly fine!